Tammy Sutton-Brown: WNBA career

 Sutton-Brown was selected 18th overall in the second round of the 2001 WNBA draft by the Charlotte Sting.
 In her rookie season, Sutton-Brown experienced her first WNBA Finals appearance as the Sting advanced all the way to the WNBA Finals but were defeated in a 2-game sweep by the Los Angeles Sparks.

 Sutton-Brown had a breakout year in her second season, averaging 11.9 ppg, 6.0 rpg and 1.1 bpg.
 Her season performance got her selected into the 2002 WNBA All-Star Game, becoming the first Canadian WNBA player to be voted as an all-star.

 Sutton-Brown finished the 2004 season ranked second in the WNBA in blocks (a career-high 2.0 bpg).
 She became the Sting's all-time leader in blocks in 2004 with 196 career blocked shots, and as of 2006 only the 10th player to achieve 200 blocks.

 After the 2006 season ended, the Sting ceased operations and most of the remaining players were entered in a dispersal draft that followed the Sting's demise.
 Since she was an unrestricted free agent at the end of the 2006 season, she was exempt from entering the dispersal draft.
 However, on March 22, 2007, she signed with the Indiana Fever.
 She would play alongside superstar forward Tamika Catchings.

 During the 2007 season with the Fever, Sutton-Brown was selected into the 2007 WNBA All-Star Game and had averaged a career-high in scoring with 12 ppg.

 In the 2009 season, Sutton-Brown experienced her second WNBA Finals appearance as the Fever advanced all the way to the WNBA Finals for the first time in franchise history, but fell short to the Phoenix Mercury in five games.

 During her final season in the WNBA, Sutton-Brown became the fifth player in league history to accumulate 3,000 points, 2,000 rebounds and 400 blocks in their career.
-Later on in the season, Sutton-Brown won her first WNBA championship with the Fever in 2012 when they defeated the Minnesota Lynx 3-1 in the finals.
+Later in the season, Sutton-Brown won her first WNBA championship with the Fever in 2012 when they defeated the Minnesota Lynx 3–1 in the finals.
 Following the championship victory, Sutton-Brown became a free agent and eventually retired from the WNBA after 12 seasons.
-As of her retirement, Sutton-Brown ranks 22nd in career rebounds and 5th in career blocks.
+As of her retirement, Sutton-Brown ranked 22nd in career rebounds and 5th in career blocks.